-Grants supported under this program span many scientific topics, as can be seen through NIH RePORTER.
+Grants supported under this program span many scientific topics.
 These grants can be categorized usefully, though neither exhaustively nor perfectly, into "Genome Analysis Tools and Software Resources" and "Data Management Resources."
 This structure is further explained in the text below and illustrated in Figure 1.
 The program structure described below should be considered as a general and not exclusive framework for organizing grants into broad scientific categories of interest to NHGRI.

 Investigators interested in submitting applications to NHGRI are encouraged to contact NHGRI program staff before submission to discuss their specific aims and their choice of Funding Opportunity Announcement (FOA).
 Contact information for NHGRI program staff is at the bottom of this page.

-Research Project Grant (Parent R01 and Parent R21): Many applications are received through the Parent R01 (PA-13-302) and Parent R21 (PA-13-303) solicitations.
-These investigator-initiated grants allow researchers to target their specific area of science relevant to NHGRI's mission (per the NHGRI Funding Policy ).
-Though R01s are accepted by many NIH Institutes and Centers (ICs), NHGRI is one of a limited number of ICs accepting R21s.
+Research Project Grant (Parent R01 and Parent R21): Many applications are received through the Parent R01 (PA-16-160) and Parent R21 (PA-16-161) solicitations.
+These investigator-initiated grants allow researchers to target their specific area of science relevant to NHGRI's mission (per the NHGRI Funding Policy).

-Genomic Resource Grants for Community Resource Projects (U41): PAR-14-191 is tightly focused on supporting major genomic resources, including those in informatics.
+Genomic Resource Grants for Community Resource Projects (U24): PAR-17-273 is tightly focused on supporting major genomic resources, including those in informatics.
 Potential applicants are strongly encouraged to contact NHGRI Program Staff before developing an application.

 NHGRI's Funding Opportunities page links to various NHGRI funding opportunities and provides instructions for signing up for NHGRI's funding opportunities email list.

 The trans-NIH Big Data to Knowledge (BD2K) program was launched in 2012 "to enable biomedical research as a digital research enterprise, to facilitate discovery and support new knowledge, and to maximize community engagement."
-This program has sponsored numerous funding opportunities relevant to informatics.
+NHGRI is collaborating with other ICs to establish an NIH data commons.